geersch/nestjs-getting-started/docs/11-deploying-to-heroku.md

 This way we are sure only the contents of the `src` folder are compiled and copied into the output directory.
 This way the `start:prod` script can locate the `main` script and start the application. (`node dist/main`).

 Finally, we are ready to deploy our application.
 Under the `Settings` tab of your Heroku application copy the `Heroku GIT URL`.
 Add a new GIT remote to your local repository with the name `heroku`.
+If you used the Heroku CLI to create the app from within your repository's directory it will have added the `heroku` remote for you already.
+You can skip this step.

 ```sh
 git remote add heroku https://git.heroku.com/nestjs-getting-started.git
 ```

-You should now have two GIT remotes configured for your local repository, `origin` and `heroku`.
+Provided you had setup a GIT repository initially when you started with this course you should now have two GIT remotes configured for your local repository, `origin` and `heroku`.

 ```sh
 git remote